LED Blinking Tutorial STM32F4 Discovery Board – GPIO Pins with HAL Library

 BoardLEDs.Pin = GPIO_PIN_12|GPIO_PIN_13|GPIO_PIN_14|GPIO_PIN_15;

-To use this function, specified the GPIO port and its pin number to which you want to toggle.
+To use this function, pass the GPIO port and the pin number (or a mask of multiple pins) that you want to toggle.

 void HAL_GPIO_TogglePin(GPIO_TypeDef* GPIOx, uint16_t GPIO_Pin)